-What is the Infrastructure Strategy?

-natis the initiastracture strategy.

-- What does it outline and why does it matter? - What are we trying to achieve with this Strategy?

-INFRASTRUCTURE STRATEGY CONTENTS

-· Helping us to plan for the future

-Our infrastructure environment

-What informs our Strategy?

-- The 2024-2034 Long Term Plan

-- Financial Strategy

-- Community Spatial Plan

-- The Capital Plan

-- Water Services Reform Programme (formerly Three Waters Reform)

-Assumptions

-Maintaining existing assets

-- Developing an optimised renewal programme

-- Improving resilience

-- Managing critical assets

-- Improving asset data knowledge
+INFRASTRUCTURE STRATEGY CONTENTS 16 Finances What is the Infrastructure Strategy?
+What does it outline and why does it matter?
+What are we trying to achieve with this Strategy?
+Significant capital expenditure (Capex) decisions Expenditure over the next 10 years Service level changes Infrastructure funding and affordability Helping us to plan for the future What's next?
+Our infrastructure environment Most likely scenario What informs our Strategy?
+The 2024-2034 Long Term PlanFinancial Strategy FINANCIAL STRATEGY CONTENTS What is a Financial Strategy?
+35 Community Spatial Plan The Capital Plan Water Services Reform Programme (formerly Three Waters Ref orm) What does it outline and why does it matter?What are we trying to achieve with this Strategy?
+Assumptions What informs our Financial Strategy?
+Maintaining existing assets Developing an optimised renewal programme Improving resilience Water Services Reform Programme The Capital Plan The 2024 - 2034 Long Term Plan Managing critical assets Our financial environment